christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

+Diving deeper in the heads associated with each component, we can explore the roles of query (Q), key (K), and value (V) components across different layers.

+The DOLMs attention mechanisms weigh the importance of different parts of the ToM passage.
+Each attention head computes three components:

+- **Query (Q):** Determines which positions to attend to.
+- **Key (K):** Represents the content at each position.
+- **Value (V):** Contains the information to be propagated forward.

+The way key/value/query attention works is sort of like how a search engine operates.

+Imagine you’re looking for a video on YouTube:

+- The text you type in the search bar is your query

+The search engine then compares that query to a bunch of keys.

+- Like video titles, descriptions, tags—that are stored in its database

+Finally, it retrieves and ranks the best-matching videos.

+- Which are the values.

+So, attention is basically about mapping a query to the most relevant keys and pulling out the corresponding values.

+Layers 0-5: Establishing Basic Structure

 This interpretation aligns with the observations from the attention head analysis, where heads attend to tokens related to the initial state (e.g., "room"), the actions and relationships (e.g., "on", "basket", "box"), and the entities involved (e.g., "John", "cat").
 The frequent attention to tokens like "cat" in relation to other objects and prepositions suggests that the model is indeed tracking the relationships between these entities.
 We can see a hierarchical pattern from low-level object tracking to high-level belief representation.

 We can see a clear hierarchical pattern from low-level object tracking to high-level belief representation.
 The circuit structure matches up with what we see from attention head analysis.
 Certain heads attend strongly to tokens tied to the initial state (`room`), actions and spatial relationships (`on`, `basket`, `box`), and the key entities (`John`, `cat`).
 Heads often focus on the `cat` in connection to other objects and prepositions, confirming that the model is actively tracking these relationships.